datoviz/datoviz/README.md

 This section provides instructions for maintainers who need to create binary packages.

 ### Ubuntu 24.04

+You need to install Docker to test the created deb package in an isolated virtual environment.

 ```bash
 sudo apt-get install dpkg-dev fakeroot